 - It’s well made from stainless steel with no electricity required or mechanical parts to wear out (just filters that need to be changed periodically.)

 - It is capable of removing even the smallest of trace contaminants.
 I would actually trust it to make rainwater drinkable that I collect in my rain barrel.
 I hope it doesn’t come to that, but if it did I wouldn’t be freaking out.
 (Some even swear it makes scummy looking pond water safe to drink.
-Okay, that would probably freak me out, but scientifically, I’d be petty sure I’d be fine.)
+Okay, that would probably freak me out, but scientifically, I’d be pretty sure I’d be fine.)

 - No plastic involved!
 Just a nice looking stainless steel container that I am proud to have visible and within easy arm’s reach on my kitchen counter.